-- what is nootropil 400mg Put things right.
+- Put things right.
 Crisis moments are an opportunity to show that your brand will do what is expected not just what is required.
 Trustworthy brands accept shortcomings readily, acknowledge quickly, move decisively and patiently rebuild the ground they have lost.
 Less credible brands shift, deny, downplay, hide behind excuses, create a scapegoat or play politics.
 In other words, as per Babbit’s analysis, they act in opaque ways.
 Their moves may get them out of the headlines but they fail to act as proving moments for the brand in the longer term.
 Indeed, they often highlight specific circumstances where the brand cannot be trusted to behave right or where it may resort to acting in a fake way or throwing up smokescreens.